 The judge had upheld Miss Knox's conviction for slander after she accused bar owner Patrick Diya Lumumba of carrying out the killing.
-He set the sentence at three years, time that Miss Knox has already served.'Nightmare over'
+He set the sentence at three years, time that Miss Knox has already served.

 But the eight-member jury cleared both defendants of Miss Kercher's murder after doubts were raised over procedures used to gather DNA evidence.

 Miss Knox is expected to fly back to the US on Tuesday.
 Her family said she had "suffered for four years for a crime she did not commit".

 Speaking on the steps of the court, Miss Knox's sister Deanna said: "We are thankful to the court for having the courage to look for the truth and to overturn this conviction."

 She said Miss Knox's "nightmare was over" and asked for privacy for her family to recover from "this horrible ordeal".

 Her lawyer, Carlo Della Vedova, said outside court that there was "no winner" in the case and the appeal court had "rectified a mistake".

 "Meredith was a friend of Amanda - we should never forget this and we have to respect the sorrow of all the families," he told the BBC.

 Mr Sollecito's father Francesco said he had "allowed himself some tears" following the verdict.

 "We will remember her with affection," he said of Miss Kercher.